Democratic Presidential Candidate Accuses Fox News Of Taking Its Marching Orders From The White House

 There are several close connections between Trump and the cable network.
 Last year, Trump hired former Fox News executive Bill Shine as a White House communications official, and he has since moved on to take a role with Trump’s 2020 presidential campaign.
 Trump is also close with Fox News host Sean Hannity, with the two reportedly speaking frequently on the phone and sharing a lawyer in Michael Cohen — something that Hannity never disclosed during his reporting of the president and Cohen’s legal troubles.

-The allegations were heightened with a recent expose from the New Yorkerthat found a Fox News reporter uncovered allegations during the 2016 presidential campaign that Trump had an affair with adult film star Stormy Daniels and then paid her to keep quiet about it, but executives at the network ordered the story killed in what was seen as an effort to protect Trump.
+The allegations were heightened with a recent expose from The New Yorker that found a Fox News reporter uncovered allegations during the 2016 presidential campaign that Trump had an affair with adult film star Stormy Daniels and then paid her to keep quiet about it, but executives at the network ordered the story killed in what was seen as an effort to protect Trump.
 Fox News denies having any ulterior motives, saying the story did not meet editorial standards to run.

 O’Rourke picked up on this line of criticism on Sunday, saying the relationship between the White House and Fox News is improper.